bariscanyilmaz/dotignore/README.md

 ![dotignore-init-value](https://user-images.githubusercontent.com/30300440/130862256-998b5e65-8f01-4e98-8e60-a729f30ff91e.gif)

-Also, init is defeault verb and you can omit it
+Also, init is a defeault verb and you can omit it

 ```bash
 dotignore <template>